About NCWQ Inc

 The National Council of Women of QLD (Inc) is affiliated with National Council of Women of Australia Ltd. and the International Council of Women.

-Our patron is Her Excellency the Honourable Dr Jeannette Young PSM, Governor of Queensland
+Our patron is Her Excellency the Honourable Dr Jeannette Young AC PSM, Governor of Queensland.

 The NCWQ has an extensive network of partners and affiliates across the state.